prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_file_repeat_enabled_get(const wchar_t* name, boolean* enabled);
 ```
-This service gets the current repeat-enabled setting in use for the named File source
+This service gets the current repeat-enabled setting in use by the named File source

 **Parameters**
 * `name` - [in] unique name of the Source to query